Introducing Aspire

 Dometrain.Aspire.ServiceDefaults

-Wiring .NET Aspire up
+Wiring Aspire up

-Once that's done we can add the AddServiceDefaults
+Once that's done we can add the AddServiceDefaults call in the Program.cs:

 builder.AddServiceDefaults();

-Then we can add the Aspire endpoints by calling the MapDefaultEndpoints
+Then we can add the Aspire endpoints by calling the MapDefaultEndpoints method under the Swagger calls:

 app.MapDefaultEndpoints();